 RT had lots of coverage for the Movie.

-…and resumed with the Spring Bank Holiday issue (25-31 May) RT cover
+And then the Movie was launched in the Spring Bank Holiday issue (25-31 May)

-There was also a 16-page supplement, looking back over all Who.
-You’ll find the whole item as a PDF on the BBC DVD, but here are the cover and pages specific to the Movie: page one page two
+There was a 16-page supplement, looking back over all Who.
+You’ll find the whole item as a PDF on the BBC DVD, but here are its cover and the pages specific to the Movie:

 Third Doctor Jon Pertwee died the week before the Movie aired.
 The RT letters page carried an obituary by Elisabeth Sladen.

 RT’s coverage was praised in Letters (RT 8 June) while the mailbag brought a mixed response to the Movie Letters (RT 15 June)